Indang: 2008–2021: Tagaytay water crisis

 In 2008, Mayor Bienvenido Dimero issued a certification to PTK2 H2O Corporation authorizing it "to utilize, use, or tap" four rivers in Indang.
 The company then began ground clearing and excavation in Kayquit II.
 The Save Waters of Indang Movement criticized the Department of Environment and Natural Resources (DENR) for issuing an environmental compliance certificate (ECC) without the required environmental impact statement (EIS), arguing that the ECC was incomplete and issued only after water permits were granted.

 The ECC authorized construction of intake structures, booster pumps, sedimentation basins, filter tanks, effluent channels, pumping stations, water pipes, and administration buildings in Kayquit II.
 The project also involved cutting trees, allegedly without the proper permits.
 In 2021, the Supreme Court revoked PTK2's ECC and water permits and upheld the granting of a Writ of Kalikasan against the project.

 Geography

 Indang is a landlocked municipality.
 It is centrally located in the province of Cavite.
 It is bounded on the north by the municipality of Naic and the city of Trece Martires, on the south by the municipality of Mendez and the city of Tagaytay, on the west by the municipalities of Alfonso and Maragondon, and on the east by the municipality of Amadeo and the city of General Trias.

-The municipality is situated in the central part of Cavite Province approximately 12 km from Tagaytay Ridge.
+The municipality is situated approximately 12 km from Tagaytay Ridge.